Gunmen kill Egyptian army officer and soldier in Nile Delta

 Many of the Brotherhood's top leaders have been detained on similar charges since Mursi was deposed, triggering the worst spasm of violence in Egypt's modern history.

-At least a thousand people have been killed since then, most of them Mursi supporters, but also scores of members of the security forces.
+At least a thousand people have been killed since then, comprising mostly Mursi supporters but also scores of members of the security forces.

 Mursi, who is being held at an undisclosed location, has himself been charged with inciting killing and violence.
 Besides Mursi, the Brotherhood's three top leaders are also in jail, together with the head of its political party.
 It is the toughest crackdown in decades on a group that has been repressed by successive military governments.